ARYANK-08/ruby_crud/README.md

 Detailed Article : [Click Here!](https://github.com/ARYANK-08/aiwitharyan/tree/main/Ruby/ruby%20on%20rails)

-This repository chronicles a Django developer's initial foray into the world of Ruby on Rails, specifically focusing on building a CRUD application.
-It highlights the key differences and similarities between the two frameworks, emphasizing Rails' streamlined approach to web development.
+Building a CRUD application using Ruby on Rails was easier compared to Django.
+PS: I enjoyed seeing **Devise** and **scaffold** in Rails doing all the magic for me!

+Ruby on Rails simplifies web development by utilizing the **MVC (Model-View-Controller)** pattern and its philosophy of "convention over configuration."
+This approach streamlines code and automates common tasks, making it faster and easier for developers to build, maintain, and scale web applications.

 ## Key Takeaways: